ICTU/quality-time/docs/src/development.md

 - `SourceCollector`
   - `UnmergedBranchesSourceCollector`: for sources that collect data for the number of unmerged branches metric
+  - `TimeCollector`: for sources that collect time since or until a certain moment in time
+    - `TimePassedCollector`: for source-up-to-dateness
+      - `JenkinsPluginSourceUpToDatenessCollector`: for getting the source-up-to-dateness from Jenkins plugins
+    - `TimeRemainingCollector`: for sources that time remaining until a future date
+  - `SourceVersionCollector`: for sources that report version numbers
+  - `SlowTransactionsCollector`: for sources that report slow performance transactions
   - `JenkinsPluginCollector`: for sources that collect their data from Jenkins plugins
-  - `SourceUpToDatenessCollector`: for sources that support the source-up-to-dateness metric
-    - `JenkinsPluginSourceUpToDatenessCollector`: for getting the source-up-to-dateness from Jenkins plugins
-  - `LocalSourceCollector`: for sources that are local to the collector like fixed numbers and date/times
   - `FileSourceCollector`: for sources that parse files
     - `CSVFileSourceCollector`: for sources that parse CSV files
     - `HTMLFileSourceCollector`: for sources that parse HTML files